Professor Eleanor Riley BSc BVSc PhD FSB FMedSci

 A major aspect of our ongoing work is the immunobiology of Natural Killer cells.

-Current projects include (i) the contribution of Natural Killer cells to the induction and effector phases of vaccine-induced immunity, (ii) mechanisms of activation of NK cells by malaria infected red blood cells, (iii) differentiation and maturation of NK cells in UK and African populations, (iv) phenotype and function of NK cells in patients with myalgic encepahlitis/chronic fatiigue syndrome.
+Current projects include (i) the contribution of Natural Killer cells to the induction and effector phases of vaccine-induced immunity, (ii) mechanisms of activation of NK cells by malaria infected red blood cells, (iii) differentiation and maturation of NK cells in UK and African populations, (iv) immunobiology of myalgic encepahlitis/chronic fatiigue syndrome, (v) the relationship between asymptomatic malaria infections, neutrophil dysfunction and suceptibiluty to invasive bacterial infections.

 Current collaborations include: